hertz21628/manager-facturi/README.md

 - For role issues, use the Role Manager or migration script
 - For more help, check browser console logs or `/debug` route

----

-## 📄 License
-MIT (or specify your license here)

----

-## 🙏 Credits
-Developed by Murarasu Andrei as a Licenta project.
-Special thanks to open-source contributors and the React/Firebase communities.